Introduction

 Essential diagnostic criteria (all must be met):

-• The urge to move the extremities is less during the day but gets progressively worse in the evenings and at night.
+- The urge to move the extremities is less during the day but progressively worsens in the evenings and at night.
 The symptoms also appear at rest or during periods of sleep and inactivity.

-• The urge to move the lower extremities may partially or completely be relieved by ambulation or stretching the legs.
-As long as the activity is continued, the symptoms are mild or absent.
+- The urge to move the lower extremities may partially or completely be relieved by ambulation or stretching the legs.
+The symptoms are mild or absent as long as the activity is continued.

-• The urge to move the lower extremities ae worse during the evenings and make it impossible to sleep.
+- The urge to move the lower extremities worsens in the evenings and makes sleeping impossible.
 Thus, the patient is often fatigued during the day.

 Evaluation

-In terms of the nervous system, even if the neurological examination is normal, nerve conduction studies and needle electromyography (EMG) should be considered if radiculopathy or polyneuropathy appear probable on clinical examination.
+In terms of the nervous system, even if the neurological examination is normal, nerve conduction studies and needle electromyography should be considered if radiculopathy or polyneuropathy appears probable on clinical examination.

 Treatment / Management